 You can also make salty crepes with this recipe, there are so many delicious fillings!

-- Mix all the ingredients in a bowl.
-Add 1 and 1/2 cups of milk and if the batter is too thick, add more milk until you get the perfect consistency.
+- Mix all the ingredients in a large mixing bowl.
+Add 1 and 1/2 cups of milk (375 ml) and if the batter is too thick, add more milk until you get the perfect consistency.

-- Heat a nonstick skillet over medium-high heat and lightly coat with oil if needed.
+- Heat a nonstick skillet over medium-high heat and lightly coat with some extra oil if needed.
 Pour 3 tablespoons of the batter, twirling it around to cover the whole bottom of the skillet.